 top of page

 AI security has stopped being a niche concern.
-The threats are real, they’re evolving quickly, and they look different to “traditional” application security: data poisoning, model manipulation, indirect prompt injection, and the operational realities of deploying models at scale all change the risk picture. (techuk.org)
+The threats are real, evolving quickly, and they look different from “traditional” application security.
+We face challenges like data poisoning, model manipulation, and indirect prompt injection.
+The operational realities of deploying models at scale change the risk landscape significantly. (techuk.org)

 That’s why ETSI’s EN 304 223 matters.
-It’s a baseline set of cyber security requirements for AI models and systems—including systems using deep neural networks (such as generative AI)—written in a way that organisations can use to structure programmes, assign responsibilities, and evidence what “good” looks like.
+It’s a baseline set of cyber security requirements for AI models and systems—including systems using deep neural networks, such as generative AI.
+This standard is crafted to help organisations structure programmes, assign responsibilities, and define what “good” looks like.
 (ETSI)

-This blog provides a transparent, practitioner-focused overview: what it is for, how it’s structured, how it connects into UK direction, and how to apply it in real organisations.
+This blog provides a transparent, practitioner-focused overview: what it is for, how it’s structured, how it connects to UK direction, and how to apply it in real organisations.

 EN 304 223 defines baseline security requirements for AI models and systems.
-The emphasis is on security (a subset of cybersecurity in ETSI’s wording), and on requirements that span the end-to-end AI lifecycle—not just deployment hardening.
+The emphasis is on security (a subset of cybersecurity in ETSI’s wording) and on requirements that span the entire AI lifecycle—not just deployment hardening.
 (ETSI)

-A few important scope cues that make it easier to position internally:
+A few important scope cues make it easier to position EN 304 223 internally:

 • It explicitly includes AI systems incorporating deep neural networks, including generative AI.
 (ETSI)